German court jails Iraqi refugee Ali B. for life on rape and murder charges | DW | 10.07.2019

 A German court sentenced 22-year-old Iraqi national Ali B. to life in prison for raping and killing a 14-year-old girl in Mainz.
 The man had admitted to murder but insisted that he and the girl had consensual sex.

-The Iraqi man who killed a teenage girl in Germany was sentenced to life in prison on Wednesday.
+The Iraqi man who killed a teenage girl in Germany was sentenced to life in prison on Wednesday, after a court heard that he had a serious personality disorder.

-The court in city of Wiesbaden near Frankfurt found the 22-year-old Ali B. guilty of raping and murdering 14-year-old schoolgirl Susanna F.
+The judges in city of Wiesbaden near Frankfurt found the 22-year-old Ali B. guilty of raping and murdering 14-year-old schoolgirl Susanna F.

-The court also recognized that, due to the gravity of the crime, the defendant would be ineligible for parole during the first 15 years of his sentence.
+The court said that, due to the gravity of the crime, the defendant would be ineligible for parole during the first 15 years of his sentence.

 Murder and migrant debate

 The man had arrived in Germany as a refugee and applied for asylum, but his application was rejected.
 He was living in Mainz, also near Frankfurt, when the crime took place in May 2018.
-He defendant and the victim had been acquainted through Ali's younger brother.
+The defendant and the victim had been acquainted through Ali B.'s younger brother.

-"I don't know how it could have happened," he said.
-He added that he could remembered hiding the body.
+"I don't know how it could have happened," he said, before adding that he did remember hiding the body.

 The girl's body was discovered near train tracks in a wooded area of Wiesbaden.
 Investigators found that she had been strangled to death.